caleb/failjure-logger/README.md

-# Failjure Logging
+# Failjure Logger

-Failjure Logging includes macros and protocols to automatically log errors that occur in application code.
+Failjure Logger includes macros and protocols to automatically log errors that occur in application code.

 This library includes macros with the same names as those in the base [Failjure][failjure] library.

-By default Failjure Logging uses `println` to print errors to standard output.
+By default Failjure Logger uses `println` to print errors to standard output.
-You can configure [Failjure][failjure] Logging to use a different logger:
+You can configure Failjure Logger to use a different logger:

 ```clojure
 (defrecord TimbreErrorLogger []